gitlabhq/gitlabhq/doc/user/project/issue_board.md

 A few things to remember:

-- The label that corresponds to a list is hidden for issues under that list.
 - Moving an issue between lists removes the label from the list it came from and adds the label from the list it goes to.
-- When moving a card to **Done**, the label of the list it came from is removed and the issue gets closed.
 - An issue can exist in multiple lists if it has more than one label.
 - Lists are populated with issues automatically if the issues are labeled.
 - Clicking on the issue title inside a card will take you to that issue.